 Good work!
 Pat yourself on the back.
 You now have successfully fixed an outlet with reverse polarity.

-If you’re unsure what reversed polarity is, check out our blog post about it. → What is Reversed Polarity
+If you’re wanting to fix an outlet with reversed polarity and you’d like to learn what it is, check out our blog post. → What is Reversed Polarity

 © 2020 Mike Morgan